0x432/UniPay-Demo-Application/README.md

 ## UniPay Demo Application
 *By Caleb, Raul, Annum, Nathan, Sam*

-Shared Project for the University Of Huddersfield
+Shared Project for the University Of Huddersfield, If you are interested in the writeup done on this codebase please check the "Group Report" PDF file.

 ### features
 - Withdraw Funds